nhaichau/fullstackopen-course/part0/exercise-0.4.md

     server-->>browser: the icon file (html)
     deactivate server

-    Note right of browser: The browser renders the new note page
+    Note right of browser: The browser renders the notes page
 ```